WPgenWeakest Precondition Generator

 Proof using. (* FILL IN HERE *) Admitted.

-For each x-lemma, we introduce a dedicated tactic to apply that lemma and perform the associated bookkeeping. xstruct eliminates the leading mkstruct that appears in a goal of the form H ==> mkstruct F Q.
+Next, for each x-lemma, we introduce a dedicated tactic to apply that lemma and perform the associated bookkeeping. xstruct eliminates the leading mkstruct that appears in a goal of the form H ==> mkstruct F Q.

 Tactic Notation "xstruct" :=